 The History of Hungarian Agricultural Vocational Education until 1945, with a special Emphasis on the Agricultural Higher Education of Debrecen.
 The study mainly provides an overview on the organizational history of educational institutions of the Hungarian agricultural vocational education.
 It gives a perspective on the development of diff

 ...erent types of schools from the lowest level of education, through secondary education to the institutions of the highest level, outlining the economic and social-historical aspects, also with respect to the relevant legislation.
 A special attention is paid by the author to the history of the agricultural higher education of Debrecen until 1945.

-...ife by different aspects.
-While Ovar opened its gates to a private initiative, in Debrecen the local farmer society was the driving force to which was connected tightly to have the mother tongue education accepted by the Viennese court.
+...n institutions were called to life by different reasons.
+While Ovar opened its gates to a private initiative, in Debrecen the local farmer society was the driving force with the binding precondition to which was connected tightly to have the mother tongue education accepted by the Viennese court.
 The time proved afterwards that the education in Hungarian language did not go to the detriment of expertise at none of the institutions.
 It must be acknowledged that in the field of vocational training, Magyarovar was the one which gave the first large faculty of teachers but soon Debrecen outgrew itself to the acropolis of vocational training too.
 The Ministry of Agriculture solved the incidental differences of standards by switching teachers.
-Due to this, some professor-individualities had the chance to teach at both places.
+Owing to this, some professor-individualities had the chance to teach at both places.
 In our compilation– as a sample – we selected a few meaningful personalities with great authority who are claimed to have by both university faculties.